jgazeau/shadocs/exampleSite/content/english/functionalities/sidebar/section_sorted_pages/_index.md

 # Description
 ---

-By default, the theme manages the sidebar content sorting according to the [standard Hugo content sorting](https://gohugo.io/templates/lists/#order-content).
+By default the theme manages the sidebar content sorting according to the [standard Hugo content sorting](https://gohugo.io/templates/lists/#order-content).

 # Sorting behavior
 ---